 It’s also easier to use the performance of your standard video and image ads as a baseline for optimizing the creative of your carousel ads while they’re all in the same campaign.

-However, you should move your carousel ads into their own campaign once you’ve got enough data to verify that your carousel ads work better than your other, ads or at least just as well.
-This way you can do a higher level analysis of how video carousel ads work as a whole for your business.
+However, you should move your carousel ads into their own campaign once you’ve got enough data to verify they work better than your other ads (or at least just as well).
+This way you can tell how they’re working.

-Ultimately, starting with carousel ads this way is the best approach for methodically implementing a new ad type, and it can work if you’re starting out with other ad types as well.
+Starting with carousel ads this way is the best approach for methodically implementing a new ad type and it can work if you’re starting out with other ad types as well.

 Use minimal text

-There are multiple distinct videos or pictures and the user has to swipe through the carousel.
-So too much text can distract from the main focus of the ad, which is the videos and getting the user to view all the cards.
+There are multiple videos or pictures and the user has to swipe through the carousel.
+Too much text could distract from the main focus of the ad: getting the user to view all the cards.
 On the flipside, too little copy might mean an ad doesn’t provide adequate context for the videos to be effective.

 Mind your landing page